MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-docker-webapp.md

 ## Get the code

-[Fork](../../../repos/git/forks.md) or [clone](../../../repos/git/clone.md) the sample app in GitHub to follow along with this tutorial.
+[Fork](../../../repos/git/forks.md) or [clone](../../../repos/git/clone.md) the sample app in GitHub or Azure Repos to follow along with this tutorial.

 #### [Java](#tab/java)